 The previous model of the A6 was only able to withstand about 4 times its weight, while the Passat could withstand about 5 times its weight.
 Due to safety modifications, the newer models of both vehicles are better equipped to protect occupants than previous models.

 There have been approximately 390 million vehicle recalls since 1966 - in fact, there were more than 15 million vehicles recalled in 2009 alone.
 Since 1996, there have been nearly 50 million tires, 40 million child car seats, and 70 million pieces of motor vehicle equipment recalled.
-The National Highway Traffic Safety Administration (NHTSA) offers the most up-to-date information: they publish a list of vehicles and products that have violated federal motor-vehicle safety standards, or that have other safety-related defects.
+The National Highway Traffic Safety Administration (NHTSA) offers the most up-to-date information: they publish a list of vehicles and products that have violated federal motor vehicle safety standards, or that have other safety-related defects.
 These recalls aim to prevent car accidents that are precipitated by manufacturer defects, and NHTSA's list provides a key resource to drivers.
-It is critical for motorists to stay up to date with current recalls to help prevent accidents and injuries on Missouri roadways.
+Motorists must stay up to date with current recalls to help prevent accidents and injuries on Missouri roadways.

 If you or a loved one has been injured in a car accident in Liberty, Kansas City, or elsewhere in Missouri, contact the Personal Injury Lawyers at Aaron Sachs & Associates PC for a free initial consultation.
 Call our office toll-free at 1-888-777-AUTO.